mondoohq/docs/docs/mql/resources/oci-pack/README.md

 description: The Oracle Cloud Infrastructure (OCI) resource pack lets you use MQL to query and assess the security of your OCI services.
 ---

-# Mondoo Oracle Cloud Infrastructure (OCI) Resource Pack Reference
+# Oracle Cloud Infrastructure (OCI) MQL Resource Pack Reference

 The Oracle Cloud Infrastructure (OCI) resource pack lets you use MQL to query and assess the security of your OCI services.